• Products

 You need to trade in the intraday segment using the right broker, one who offers you research support as well as technical support.
 Having the right tools is crucial to maximise intraday trades.
 Given the high frequency of transactions, it is important that you choose an account with low brokerage per transaction and speedy execution.
 One option you can consider for this is the Trade Free Plan option from Kotak Securities.
 It allows you to execute intraday trades at just ₹10 per order.

-In intraday trades, you need to square off your position before the market closes.
-So, it is essential that you choose stocks that have enough liquidity for executing such trades.
-This is why many recommend high-liquid stocks like large-cap stocks.
+In intraday trades, it is crucial for you to square off your position before the market closes as trades are not carried forward to the next day.
+This time-bound nature makes it essential for you to choose stocks that have enough liquidity for executing such trades – allowing you to enter and exit positions quickly without significant price impact.
+This is why many recommend high-liquid stocks like large-cap stocks, as they typically have higher trading volumes and narrower bid-ask spreads.
 This can also minimise the chances of your trades impacting the share price of the selected stock.
 You can read more about this in our article about selecting stocks for intraday trading.

 Timing the market is crucial for intraday traders.
 Taking a position at the wrong time can be the difference between profits and losses.
 Many experts suggest that it may be better to avoid taking a position within the first hour of trading.
 This is because the market tends to be volatile during this period.